 In Inspera the assignment is delivered by uploading a file, and if no other information is given, the assignment must be a PDF-file.
 To ensure anonymity when submitting the assignment, you should remove personal information before saving the assignment as a PDF-file.
-You can find user manuals here for Windows and MacOS.
+You can find user manuals here for Windows (pdf) and MacOS (pdf).

 To submit, click on "Submit now" after you have uploaded your assignment.
 Most of the home exams in Inspera has automatic submission.
 This means that if you upload several versions, the last file you uploaded will be delivered when the exam time is up.

 Remember that the time you have available to conduct the exam also includes the time needed to upload the submission.